Host of activities planned for children at Sheffield Industrial Museums

 Remember there is free admission to museum cafes and shops at these events.

 There is Kelham Island Museum, Alma Street, Sheffield S3 8RY.
 Also Abbeydale Industrial Hamlet, Abbeydale Road South, Sheffield and Shepherd Wheel, Whiteley Woods, off Hangingwater Road, Sheffield.
-For details go to ask@simt.co.uk or www.simt.co.uk or call 0114 272 2106.
+For details go to ask@simt.co.uk or Sheffield Industrial Museum Trust or call 0114 272 2106.